Democratizing AI: Non-expert design of prediction tasks: Results

-We examined the properties of problems proposed by workers in phase one.
+We examined the properties of prediction tasks proposed by workers in phase one (RQ2).
 We measured the prevalence of Boolean and numeric questions.
 In general, workers were significantly in favor of proposing Boolean questions over numeric questions.
-Of the $N=50$ proposed problems, 34 were classifications (Boolean target question) and 16 were regressions (numeric target question).
-Further, of the 250 total questions provided across the $N=50$ problems, 177 (70.8\%) were Boolean and 73 were numeric (95\% CI on the proportion of Boolean: 64.74\% to 76.36\%), indicating that workers were significantly in favor of Boolean questions over numeric.
+Of the $N=50$ proposed tasks, 34 were classifications (Boolean target question) and 16 were regressions (numeric target question).
+Further, of the 250 total questions provided across the $N=50$ tasks, 177 (70.8\%) were Boolean and 73 were numeric (95\% CI on the proportion of Boolean: 64.74\% to 76.36\%), indicating that workers were significantly in favor of Boolean questions over numeric.
 Likewise, we also found an association between whether the input questions were numeric or Boolean given the target question was numeric or Boolean.
-Specifically, we found that problems with a Boolean target question had on average 3.12 Boolean input questions out of 4 (median of 4 Boolean input questions), whereas problems with a numeric target question had 2.31 Boolean input questions on average (median of 2 Boolean input questions).
+Specifically, we found that prediction tasks with a Boolean target question had on average 3.12 Boolean input questions out of 4 (median of 4 Boolean input questions), whereas tasks with a numeric target question had 2.31 Boolean input questions on average (median of 2 Boolean input questions).
 The difference was significant (Mann-Whitney test: $U = 368.5, n_\mathrm{bool} = 34, n_\mathrm{num} = 16, p < 0.02$).
-Although it is difficult to draw a strong conclusion from this test given the amount of data we have (only $N=50$ problems), the evidence we have indicates that workers tend to think of the same type of question for both the target and the inputs, despite the potential power of mixing the two types of questions.
+Although it is difficult to draw a strong conclusion from this test given the amount of data we have (only $N=50$ proposed prediction tasks), the evidence we have indicates that workers tend to think of the same type of question for both the target and the inputs, despite the potential power of mixing the two types of questions.